iconclass/server/src/help/basics.md

       25G41(...) flowers (with NAME)
       25G41(LILY) flowers: lily
       25G41(ROSE) flowers: rose
 Notations that are ready to accept an entry of bracketed text, for example 25G41(..), form an integral part of the Iconclass system.
 Usually, notations with bracketed text spelled out, for example 25G41(ROSE), are incorporated in the Iconclass Browser only for notations that have literary warrant in the Iconclass Bibliography.
-However, a large number of proper names of historical persons or fictional characters have found their own place in Iconclass, their life stories can often further subdivided by means of structural digits, for example 11H(BONAVENTURA) or 98B(CAESAR).
+The core of the Iconclass systems thus also includes quite a large number of historical people, like saints and persons from classical history.
+Not only have they found their place in Iconclass as named entities, but their life stories can be further subdivided systematically by means of so-called __[structural digits](#struct)__.
+Here are two examples of this combination:
+The notation __11H(FRANCIS)59__ contains the saint's name in brackets while the structural digit __59__ indicates the scene of the stigmatization:

+    {{% aimg 11hfrancis59 %}}

+In [__98B(CAESAR)68__](https://iconclass.org/98B(CAESAR)68) the digits __68__ are used because they encode the death of someone from classical history.

+     {{% aimg 98bcaesar68 %}}

 #### Keys